FollyMaddy/scraper-tools/README.md

 - Dubbleclick and choose open in terminal

-- Or run it from the terminal with : ./00_msxcas_webcindario_scraper.sh
+- Or run it from the terminal with : ./msxcas_webcindario_scraper.sh

-Extra info about the name of the script :
+Extra info :

-00 is added so script can be found after all files have been downloaded.
+RetroPie map structure added in Version 2

 # Programs : archive-v1.sh, archive-v2.sh and archive-v3.sh